Why Do Dental Crowns Fail and How to Save Yours

 5. Second Chances: Can You Save a Failing Crown?

-Many failing crowns can be repaired if addressed quickly.
+Many failing crowns can be repaired if treated early.

 6. Prevention is Key: Habits to Extend the Life of Your Crown